behnam-yousefi/MNDA/README.md

 ## Usage Example 2: application on individual specific networks
 *MNDA pipeline for condition "b"*

 In this analysis we consider a set of paired ISNs for two conditions (e.g. before treatment-after treatment) and a set of external variables for each individual (e.g. drug response and sex).
-The aim is to find nodes whose neighbourhood variation between the two conditions is associated with the external variables.
+The aim is to find nodes whose neighborhood variation between the two conditions is associated with the external variables.

-In our example, we use the gene expression profile of blood samples before and after being stimulated with BCG vaccine and Ecoli.
-We then find genes whose neighbourhood changes (dynamics) has a significant association with their sex.
+In our example, we use the gene expression profile of blood samples before and after being stimulated with BCG vaccine and E coli.
+We then find genes whose neighborhood changes (dynamics) have a significant association with their sex.
 To impute ISNs, we use *lionessR* R package.
-We first read the ISN data creat the node list.
+We first read the ISN data to create the node list.
 `````{R}
 data = data.frame(readRDS("Data/ISN_net.rds"))
 nodeList = t(sapply(rownames(data), function(x) strsplit(x,"_")[[1]]))
 `````
-Next, we creat the individual variabele data frame with three columns: Individual IDs (indecis), stimulation condition, sex (F,M).
+Next, we create the individual variable data frame with three columns: Individual IDs (indecis), stimulation condition, sex (F,M).
 `````{R}
 y = colnames(data)
 y = data.frame(t(data.frame(strsplit(y, "_"))))